 - 1. Looked after children and children who were previously looked after but immediately became subject to adoption, a child arrangements order, or a special guardianship order.
 This includes children who have been in state care outside of England and ceased to be in state care as a result of being adopted.
 (See note a) - 2.
-Children with a sibling already attending the preferred school and who will still be attending at the time of admission.
+Children with a sibling registered at the preferred school, and who is expected to still be registered at the time of admission.
 (See note b) - 3.
 Distance from the child's home to school measured in a straight line.
 Those living nearest the school have priority.
 (See note c)